 Incentivising Research in Areas of High Unmet Medical Need: Lilly’s Alzheimer’s Quest

-With over 7000 medicines in development, new treatments will continue to change patients’ lives; slowing disease progression, avoiding illness and reducing overall costs for healthcare systems.
-But developing a new medicines is a long, complex and risky process with no guarantees of success.
-Over the coming weeks we look at number of new medicines and role pharmaceutical incentives or IP has played in their development.
+With over 7,000 medicines in development, new treatments will continue to change patients’ lives, slowing disease progression, avoiding illness and reducing overall costs for healthcare systems.
+But developing a new medicine is a long, complex and risky process with no guarantees of success.
+Over the coming weeks, we look at a number of new medicines and the role that pharmaceutical incentives (or IP) have played in their development.

 Since Dr. Alois Alzheimer first identified Alzheimer’s disease in 1906, Alzheimer’s disease has confounded researchers across the globe and devastated many families.
 Yet, more than a century later, there is still no cure or effective way to prevent or slow this disease.
 Here we tell the story of Lilly’s 30-year, $3 billion USD journey in seeking to discover a medicine to help combat Alzheimer’s disease, and the importance of incentivising ongoing research efforts to help the patients of today and tomorrow.

 As Europeans get older and life expectancy increases, there has been a dramatic rise in the prevalence and impact of diseases associated with aging, including dementia.
 Alzheimer's disease is the most common form of dementia, accounting for 60-80% of cases.
 In EU Member States alone, around 9.6 million people are living with Alzheimer’s disease – equivalent to nearly one in every 50 people1.
 The current annual societal and economic cost of dementia in Europe is estimated at €275 billion2.